 Some of these factors have been in place for several years.
-Think, among others, of digital transformation, the changing IT vision and approach, digital ecosystems, decentralization, shadow IT, cloud, remote work and the future of work evolution, and the Internet of Things.
+Think, among others, of digital transformation, the changing IT vision and approach, digital ecosystems, decentralization of IT, shadow IT, cloud computing, remote and hybrid work, the future of work evolution, and the Internet of Things.
 This small list is far from exhaustive.

 The attack surface and what managing it means

 We begin with a brief overview of the attack surface and why monitoring and managing it matters.